Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 Worn-Out Lock

 When you use a lock, it gradually deteriorates.
-After decades of use, if you struggle to turn your key, chances are the lock is at the end of its serviceable life.
+After decades of use, if you struggle to turn your key, chances are the lock is at the end of its useful life.

 Note: this can also be the cause of your key being stuck in the ignition.
 The key (see below) or ignition cylinder can degrade.